vladen/sync-decorator/SPEC.md

   expect(new Test().method.name).to.equal('methodSync')
 ```

-wraps result of decorated method into promise.
+Wraps result of decorated method into promise.

 ```js
 expect(new Test().method()).to.be.instanceof(Promise)
 ```

-calls decorated method with arguments passed.
+Calls decorated method with arguments passed.

 ```js
 new Test().method(42, 'test').then(call => expect(call.arguments).to.include.members([42, 'test']))
 ```

-calls decorated method with this binding.
+Calls decorated method with this binding.

 ```js
 new Test().method(42, 'test').then(call => expect(call.this).to.be.instanceof(Test))
 ```

-does not call decorated method again until previous call finishes.
+Does not call decorated method again until previous call finishes.

 ```js
 const test = new Test();